mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 }
 ```

-Now, the pipeline is limited to stages that do single document transformations, like project or $addFields, and it will be applied to existing matched document in the target collection.
-Any field names, like $a or $total, are referring to fields in the existing document.
-But you can refer to fields in the incoming document with a special variable, $$new.
-Now, this may look to you, very much, like the new aggregation pipeline in update, which is new in 4.2.
+Now, the *pipeline* is limited to *stages that do single document transformations*, like *project or $addFields*, and it will be applied to *existing matched document in the target collection*.
+Any field names, like *$a or $total*, are referring to *fields in the existing document*.
+But you can refer to *fields in the incoming document* with a special variable, *$$new*.
+Now, this may look to you, very much, like the new *aggregation pipeline in update*, which is new in *4.2*.
 And it is.

-It's the exact same implementation, and we even give you the same alias for ad fields, known as $set.
+It's the exact same implementation, and we even give you the same alias for *$addFields, known as $set*.

-And what this pipeline is doing is, for matched document, it's going to set a field total to a sum of already existing dollar total, right here.

-And $$newtotal, that's the total from the document that's flowing through the pipeline.
+And what this *pipeline* is doing is, for *matched document*, it's going to *set a field total to a sum of already existing dollar total*.
+And *$$new.total*, that's the total from the document that's flowing through the *pipeline*.
 Here's an example.

 If you're incoming document has underscore ID 37 total 64, and then there's some other field F1.